yeegorski/tf_lending_club/README.md

  ### Creating the model
  * Model type: sequential
  * Number of hidden layers: 2 with 78 units in each.
-The number was defined after the model tuning.I added three dropout layers to avoid overfitting.
+The number was defined after the model tuning.
+I added three dropout layers to avoid overfitting.
 I have also tried to gradually decrease the number of neurons in each layer, but that did not prove effective.
  * Activation function: Rectified Linear Units (ReLU) (hidden layers), sigmoid (outer layer) - as this is a binary classification problem.
  * Loss function: binary cross entropy
  * Optimizer: adam